-Suspect dead in Georgia police shooting
+2nd Georgia officer dies; suspect dead

 - Americus, Georgia, police offficer killed answering a call about a domestic dispute

-(CNN)A man who fatally shot a police officer in southwest Georgia and critically wounded another one apparently killed himself Thursday morning, police said.
+(CNN)A man who fatally shot two police officers in southwest Georgia apparently killed himself Thursday morning, police said.

 The shootings occurred Wednesday at an apartment complex in Americus, prompting a manhunt and causing nearby Georgia Southwestern State University to tell students to take shelter for most of the day.